aprilnovak/nekRSDoc/source/input_files.rst

 * Declaring all kernels as ``static occa::kernel`` at the top of the ``.udf`` file
 * Loading those kernels in ``UDF_LoadKernels``
 * Defining those kernels in the device user file, ``.oudf``

+This function is passed the nekRS simulation object ``nrs`` to provide optional access to the ``occa::properties`` object on the ``nrs->kernelInfo`` object.
+In addition to loading kernels, this function can also be used to propagate user-defined variables to the kernels.
+See the :ref:`Defining Variables to Access in Device Kernels <defining_variables_for_device>` section for a description of this feature.

 ``UDF_Setup0(MPI_Comm comm, setupAide & options)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^